Frequently Asked Questions

 What's the difference between your site and The Supplement Guide?

 The Supplement Guide provides comprehensive category reviews with deep ingredient research across 12 health categories.
 Top Supplements provides focused, ranked product picks across 5 categories.
 Think of The Supplement Guide as the encyclopedia and Top Supplements as the shortlist.
+For industry news and FDA regulation updates, Supplement News covers the business side.
+For independent product-by-product reviews, Vitamin Review offers head-to-head comparisons.

 Are expensive supplements always better?